 Publications and Resources

-Richardson, H., Koster-Hale, J., Caselli, N., Magid, R., Benedict, R., Olson, H., Pyers, J., Saxe, R. (under review).
-How Language Facilitates Theory of Mind Development: Behavioral and FMRI Evidence from Individuals with Delayed Access to Language.
-[Preprint; Materials and Plans]
+Richardson, H., Koster-Hale, J., Caselli, N., Magid, R., Benedict, R., Olson, H., Pyers, J., Saxe, R. (2020).
+Reduced Neural Selectivity for Mental States in Deaf Children with Delayed Access to Sign Language.
+Nature Communications, 11 (1), 1-13.
+[Manuscript, Abstract in American Sign Language; Resources: Preprint; Materials and Analysis Plans]

-Richardson, H. (in press).
+Richardson, H. (2019).
 Development of Brain Networks for Social Functions: Confirmatory Analyses in a Large Open Source Dataset.
+Developmental Cognitive Neuroscience.
+[PDF; Resources: Movie Stimulus; HBN Dataset]

 Richardson, H., Lisandrelli, G., Riobueno-Naylor, A., Saxe, R. (2018).
 Development of the social brain from age three to twelve years.
 Nature Communications, 9(1), 1027.
-[Behavioral Theory of Mind Battery; fMRI Data; PDF; MIT News Press Release]
+[Manuscript; MIT News Press Release; Resources: Behavioral Theory of Mind Battery; Run the Experiment; Movie Stimulus; fMRI Data]

 Kliemann, D., Richardson, H., Anzellotti, S., Ayyash, D., Haskins, A., Gabrieli, J., Saxe, R. (2018).
 Cortical responses to dynamic emotional facial expressions generalize across stimuli, and are sensitive to task-relevance, in adults with and without Autism.
 Cortex.
 [PDF]